ipfs/devgrants/open-grants/open-proposal-nix-ipfs.md

 #### Deployments and DevOps with IPFS

-This milestone will make it possible to deploy finished builds via IPFS, with IPFS either being a means move the data to deployment systems or an IPFS FUSE layer being the backing filesystem for deployment systems itself.
+This milestone will make it possible to deploy finished builds via IPFS, with IPFS either being a means to move the data to deployment systems or an IPFS FUSE layer being the backing filesystem for deployment systems itself.

 This will substantially improve the experience for deploying large clusters, due to IPFS's ability to do peer-to-peer (BitTorrent-style) transfers.